-Both Greek and California fishermen are lucky enough to have spiny lobsters all along their coastlines.
-So, it would seem their lobster recipes could be interchangeable.
-And that's why my new recipe is Greek stuffed lobster baked with homemade tomato sauce and feta cheese.
-This flavor combination is loved by Greek fishermen and hopefully by California fishermen too.
+Both Greek and California fishermen have spiny lobsters along their coastlines.
+That's why I'm introducing a recipe straight from a Greek fisherman's kitchen, stuffed Greek lobster.
+This recipe bakes stuffed lobster halves filled with chunks of lobster, homemade tomato sauce and feta cheese.
+This flavor combination is loved by all Greeks.

-This video-recipe is easy to follow and yet full of tips and tricks.
-Just follow along so you can make this at home with confidence.
-You need some fresh whole lobsters, good tomatoes, canned or fresh, and good Greek feta cheese.
-And that's it!
+This video-recipe is easy to follow and full of tips and tricks.
+After watching the video, you'll have the confidence to make this dish.
+All you need some fresh whole lobsters, good tomatoes, canned or fresh, and good Greek feta cheese.
 Go ahead and surprise everyone with this Greek stuffed lobster dish!

 Here's my personal best spiny lobster at just over 8 pounds, out of Santa Monica Bay.